 Using a plastic paper bag

-A transparent plastic bag will be used to wrap the candle in this case, and the bag is fairly firm.
-Place the candle inside the bag, which should only be open on one edge.
+A transparent plastic bag will wrap the candle in this case, and the bag is pretty firm.
+Place the candle inside the bag, which is only open on one edge.
 Squeeze the bag to the center, then tie a ribbon around the center.
-You may use a more vibrant ribbon and perhaps spice things up by matching it to the color of the candle.
+You may use a more vibrant ribbon and perhaps spice things up by matching it to the candle’s color.

 The edges of the paper, on the other hand, are already elegant, so leave them alone.
 Add a note around the edge of the present with a lovely message for the recipient to make it more attractive.
 This wrapping gift idea is my favorite since it is so simple.
 Also, you won’t need as many things to make it, and it will take less time to put together.